ppopoff/translations/ru/habr/scala-collections-tips-and-tricks/main.md

 ### 4.5 Existence
-*Don’t use equality predicate to check element presence*
+#### Don’t use equality predicate to check element presence

-    // Before
+    // До
     seq.exists(_ == x)

-    //  After
+    // После
     seq.contains(x)

 The second expression is semantically equivalent, yet more concise.